awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-security.md

 ## PutDataCatalogEncryptionSettings Action \(Python: put\_data\_catalog\_encryption\_settings\)<a name="aws-glue-api-jobs-security-PutDataCatalogEncryptionSettings"></a>

 Sets the security configuration for a specified catalog\.
-Once the configuration has been set, the specified encryption is applied to every catalog write thereafter\.
+After the configuration has been set, the specified encryption is applied to every catalog write thereafter\.

 **Request**
 + `CatalogId` – Catalog id string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The ID of the Data Catalog for which to set the security configuration\.
-If none is supplied, the AWS account ID is used by default\.
+If none is provided, the AWS account ID is used by default\.
 + `DataCatalogEncryptionSettings` – *Required:* A [DataCatalogEncryptionSettings](#aws-glue-api-jobs-security-DataCatalogEncryptionSettings) object\.

   The security configuration to set\.